Ezoorp/Pico_Executions/README.md

 ## General Compiling Setup

 Begin by downloading [Microsoft Visual Studio Code](https://code.visualstudio.com/) as it offers many tools (compiling, debugging, and extensions).
+I also recommend downloading the C,Cmake,Cmake tools, and python extensions.

 Now create a folder named "VSARM" in the top level of your C drive.
 In C:\VSARM, create the following folders: